 Kalthoff repeaters "were undoubtedly the first magazine repeaters ever to be adopted for military purposes.
 About a hundred flintlock rifles of their pattern were issued to picked marksmen of the Royal Foot Guards and are believed to have seen active service during the siege of Copenhagen in 1658, 1659, and again in the Scanian War of 1675-1679."
+Id.

 "Examples [of Kalthoff-type repeaters] spread throughout Europe wherever there were gunsmiths with sufficient skill and knowledge to make them, and patrons wealthy enough to pay the cost. . . .
 [A]t least nineteen gunsmiths are known to have made such arms in an area stretching from London on the west to Moscow on the east, and from Copenhagen south to Salzburg.
 There may well have been even more."
-18 quickly spread throughout Europe and to the colonies, and the mechanism was soon applied to rifles as well.21
+Id.

 "The Lorenzoni also was developed during the first half of the Seventeenth Century."
-19 It was a magazine-fed Italian repeating pistol that "used gravity to self-reload."
-20 The Lorenzonis' ammunition capacity was typically around seven shots.
-The gun's repeating mechanism

-20 Martin Dougherty, SMALL ARMS VISUAL ENCYCLOPEDIA 34 (2011).
+Id.
+It was a magazine-fed Italian repeating pistol that "used gravity to self-reload."
+Martin Dougherty, SMALL ARMS VISUAL